vonajs/vona/packages-docs/guide/techniques/config/introduction.md

 # Config

+Vona loads config files based on multi-dimensional variables, providing a more flexible configuration mechanism and supporting more complex business scenarios

 ## meta & config file

-Zova loads config files from the `src/front/config/config` directory.
+Vona loads config files from the `src/backend/config/config` directory.
 File loading based on `meta` conditions is also supported.
 For specific rules, see: [meta & .env file](../env/introduction.md)

 ### For example